Do insurance companies share information?

 Insurance companies order reports and apply them “in the background” while your policy is being rated using an insurer’s computer software.
 If you work with an insurance agent, they would also potentially go into your state’s system to check for tickets and other incidents.
 They would also order the CLUE report through the auto insurance company’s website.

-Insurers spend BIG dollars every year “ordering” these reports, which depending on which state you reside, can cost as much as $7.00 each.
+Insurers spend big dollars every year “ordering” these reports.
+Depending on which state you reside, they can cost as much as $7.00 each.
 This is why an auto insurance company will typically run these reports when you get your initial quote.
-But as long as you pay your premiums on time and otherwise do what you’re supposed to, they’re unlikely to run it again.

 Compare Quotes From Top Companies and Save